 In this section, you are required to establish a record of LoRa coverage.
-Some rules must be followed to validate the record:
+You can certainly unleash your scientific imagination, but some rules must be followed to validate the record:

 - Direct transmission between the two devices is only considered. - 3D distance is computed between devices. - PDR must be higher than 10% as computed for 100 packets.